periodo/periodo-places/README.md

 1. extracting geometries of the administrative regions from the Natural Earth data (see [place-ids/yemeni-governorates.json](place-ids/yemeni-governorates.json) for details), and

 1. querying Wikidata for instances of [Q331130 governorate of Yemen](https://www.wikidata.org/wiki/Q331130) to add the additional metadata required by the [Linked Places gazetteer format](https://github.com/LinkedPasts/linked-places#the-linked-places-format).

+Note that this gazetteer includes the Socotra Archipelago as part of the Hadhramaut Governorate, as it was prior to 2014.

 ### World cities gazetteer